 Increase the rate of modulation by turning the "Amount" knob between the two displays.
 Place it at a value of 0.0480.
-The square width of oscillator2 varies slightly in a way that creates a detuning between the 2 oscillators.
+The square width of oscillator2 lightly varies in a manner so as to create a detuning between the 2 oscillators.